xempoweredx/websidekick/README.md

 ## Heads Up

-I use the "Master" branch as my development branch, so to get the latest stable version check out the "Releases" tab and download the latest compiled .zip.
-Feel free to clone, fork, or pull request if you find a problem/have a fix.
-Thanks!
+Be sure to use the "Master" branch for the latest stable release.

 ## Description